microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ### Application Insights

-By default, Application Insights is deployed, but not enabled, when you deploy the Medical Imaging Server for DICOM to Azure.
-To update this setting:
+Application Insights is deployed when you deploy an instance of the Medical Imaging Server for DIOCM to Azure.
+To enable and customize Application Insights:

 1. Navigate to your Medical Imaging Server for DICOM **App Service**.
 1. Select **Application Insights** from the menu: